Bostancı

+Bostancı ([bosˈtandʒɯ]) is a neighborhood in the municipality and district of Kadıköy, Istanbul Province, Turkey.

+Description

-Bostancı is a neighbourhood of Kadıköy, located on the Anatolian side of Istanbul, Turkey, on the shore of the Sea of Marmara.
-As the easternmost neighbourhood of the Kadıköy district; it borders Suadiye and Kozyatağı (also neighbourhoods of Kadıköy) to the west, İçerenköy (a neighbourhood of Ataşehir) to the north, and Altıntepe (a neighbourhood of Maltepe) to the east.
+Bostancı is on the Anatolian side of Istanbul, on the shore of the Sea of Marmara.
+As the easternmost neighborhood of the Kadıköy district; it borders Suadiye and Kozyatağı (also neighborhoods of Kadıköy) to the west, İçerenköy (a neighborhood of Ataşehir) to the north, and Altıntepe (a neighborhood of Maltepe) to the east.

+The population of Bostancı is 33,638 (2022).

 A predominantly residential area, Bostancı is an important transport interchange with stops on the Marmaray and M4 Metro lines and ferries leaving for the Princes' Islands in the Sea of Marmara.
 It is generally considered the starting point of Bağdat Avenue, the major shopping street that runs as far as Kadıköy.

-Because of its position on the water, Bostanci has several fish restaurants.
+Because of its position on the water, Bostancı has several fish restaurants.
 It is also popular as a place to stop off for late night fast food.
 Several places stay open all night serving people returning from the bars and clubs on Bağdat Avenue.

 History

-In the Byzantine period Bostanci was probably called Poleatikon.
-When the emperors returned from campaigning in Anatolia, the city chief would greet them here and it is thought that there was a palace for the emperor here.
+In the Byzantine period, Bostancı was probably called Poleatikon.
+Poleatikon was one of the places where the ceremonial reception of an emperor returning from a military campaign or journey in Anatolia could take place.
+There was a church around where the Bostancı train station is now and a port at the Bostancı or Çamaşırcı Stream.

 When the Umayyad forces besieged Constantinople (now Istanbul) in 718, their navy took refuge in the port here.

-During the Ottoman period, the main road connecting the capital to Anatolia passed through Bostancı, which was the eastern border of the city.
-A Bostanji (a type of imperial guard, whose name literally means "gardener" in Turkish) outpost was established here where they could control the entrances and exits to Istanbul.
-The neighbourhood took its name from this outpost.